 4. Uncovering opportunities for skills improvement

-Ongoing training is a great way to determine where your employees’ weaknesses are – and work toward erasing them.
+Ongoing training for employees is a great way to determine where your employees’ weaknesses are – and work toward erasing them.
 What many companies don’t realize is that ongoing training isn’t only an opportunity to provide more information to employees; it’s also an opportunity to assess where employees stand.

 If you don’t invest in ongoing training and assessments, you’re not going to have any way to know when there’s a problem.